knapo/a9n/README.md

        username: "joe"
        api_key: "1234asdf"

-you can access it by:
+You can access it by:

      A9n.mandrill.username # => `joe`
      A9n.mandrill.api_key # => `1234asdf`